 “Not really I don’t think that a certain weight triggers happiness.
 More like the other way around”

 As you can see, there are many angles of thought on the #happyweight concept.

 Why is this important?

-Having a healthy body has always fascinated me, and I also enjoy cooking entertaining and eating.
-It has been 45 years since my first diet (yes I will be 60 later this year).
-Over these 45 years, I have chosen to study the most valuable tools for maintaining a healthy and happy weight.
+Having a healthy body has always fascinated me, and I also enjoy cooking entertaining, and eating.
+It has been 5 decades since my first diet.
+Over these years, I have chosen to study the most valuable tools for maintaining a healthy and happy weight.

 Here are the 5 key values of living at a healthy weight…aka a happy weight:

 1. You know you are at your happy weight if you feel virtually effortless at maintaining it.
 Now if you are holding extra fat and are looking to get healthier, it will take some work outside your comfort zone to get to this point.